WavX/bioacoustics/cran-comments.md

 ## Release summary
-* This is an enhancement release.
-We are adding new functions and arguments.
-For more info see the NEWS.md file.
+* This is a minor fix release to fix clang warnings on Fedora devel.

 ## Test environments
 * OS X install (on travis-ci), R release
-* ubuntu 14.04 (on travis-ci), R devel and release
+* ubuntu 16.04 (on travis-ci), R devel and release
 * win-builder (devel and release)

 ## R CMD check results